 Mr King, clothier (father of Philip G King, who became 3rd Governor of New South Wales), of No. 5, Southgate Street, sold off his garden before disposing of his business; the garden became the site of a coaching inn, named ‘The King’s Arms’ to commemorate its previous inhabitants.
-Mr King made his will in May 1750, leaving all his property to named people; he died 1756 without mentioning any changes to the will.
-Originally known until 1758 as first The Plymouth Arms and then The Four Circles.
+Mr King made his will in May 1750, leaving all his property to named people; he died in 1756 without mentioning any changes to the will.
 The large stables had been built down the side at Blindhole at the same time.

 In 1783 William Palmer ‘of London’, built his ‘Hotel, Inn and Tavern’ on the Market Strand in Falmouth and in 1785 he moved to Launceston as Landlord of the King’s Arms.

 A Directory of 1823: W Smith, The King’s Arms Inn, Southgate Street.